miriamschaefer/flex-gallery-js-30/README.md

-# Javascript clock ⏰
+# Flex Gallery

-Exercise 2/30, part of the [#Javascript30](https://javascript30.com/) course.
+Exercise 5/30, part of the [#Javascript30](https://javascript30.com/) course.

 Used this exercise to keep on practicing my Javascript skills.
-In this particular exercise, the main goal is to practice `setInterval()` and the `getSeconds()` function and the `Date` object.
-Also, worked on my CSS skills with the `transition-timing-function`, which I had never used before.
+In this particular exercise, the main goal is to practice the CSS property `flexbox` and the Javascript `transitionend` event.
+Also, got to know the `propertyName` check using the array method `includes()` and using `>` as a child combinator on my CSS.

 - Javascript Vanilla.
 - CSS3